 Focus on finds – pumice

-While it may not be the most glamorous of finds from the Ness, that pumice played a role in Neolithic life is beyond doubt.
+While it might not be among the most glamorous of finds from the Ness, there is no doubt that pumice played a role in Neolithic life.

 A by-product of volcanic eruption, pumice is hard, rough-textured, vesicular (very small bubbles) and floats.

-Pumice is found on archaeological sites in Scotland (and many other places where volcanic action sends it), and clearly was being used, as you can see from the photographs here of a selection of the pumice found at the Ness of Brodgar.
+It is found at archaeological sites across Scotland (and many other places where volcanic action sends it).
+As the photographs show, it was clearly being used at the Ness of Brodgar complex.

-These days pumice scrapes dead skin off feet and elbows; it distresses denim, when fashion demands it be stone-washed; is used to filter water; to make light-weight concrete and put the abrasive in toothpaste, soaps and hand cleansers.
+These days pumice is used to scrape dead skin off feet and elbows; to distresses denim; to filter water and put the abrasive in toothpaste, soaps and hand cleansers.

-The pumice excavated archaeologically was collected from the shore and taken back to settlements for its same abrasive qualities, and the grooves and angled faces we find on the Ness pumice are the most obvious clue to think through what it was being used for.
+The archaeological pumice had been collected from the shore and taken back to settlements for its abrasive qualities.
+The grooves and angled faces on the Ness pumice are the most obvious evidence of use – but what was it used for?

 Suggestions made by specialists Ann Clarke and Andrea N. Smith include its use on wood, whale and other bone (e.g. bone pins), working skins, burnishing pottery and refining the spatulate tools of the Ness.

-Experimental work on pumice has not been carried out and we need to think too about uses which don’t leave a trace on the surface of the pumice or that what we find is yet to be processed for future use, for example crushed and added to fat to make an abrasive mixture.
+Experimental work on pumice has not been carried out.
+We also need to think about uses that don’t leave physical traces on the surface.
+Perhaps it was crushed and added to animal fat to make an abrasive mixture.

-Whatever pumice was collected up to be used for, it is another element of how people of the past made use of their immediate environment and what it produced.
+However it was used, it is another example of how people made use of their immediate environment and what it produced.

-Its presence at the Ness, at any other site across the millennia in Orkney, allows us further insight into what folk did and how they did it.
+Its presence at the Ness, and other sites in Orkney across the millennia, allows us further insight into what folk did and how they did it.